 We’re qualified and experienced plumbers.
-Whether it’s a plumbing emergency, a small domestic job, or a larger project planned in advance give Adams a call.
+So whether it’s a plumbing emergency, a small domestic job, or a more significant project planned, give Adams a call.

 Unblocking toilets, drains, sewers, or pipes

 Dealing with drainage & blockage issues

 New home plumbing consultation

 Installing hot water systems – solar, electric or gas

 Advising on home heating and installing heat pumps

 For servicing, installing or advising on what to buy, Adams is your go-to commercial plumbing expert.
 From food outlets to office buildings and any commercial situation in between, Adams is renowned region-wide for its ability to handle industrial-sized projects.

 At Adams, we excel at commercial building maintenance.
 Our portfolio includes Cutlers Real Estate, Ray White Real Estate, Click Property Management, Chatsford Rest Home, Birchleigh Rest Home, Housing New Zealand, Presbyterian Support, University of Otago, Darling reality, and Edinburgh Realty.